APC crisis: Gov. Fayemi’s purported suspension, a Joke taken too far, says CPS

 Mr Yinka Oyebode, the Chief Press Secretary to Gov. Kayode Fayemi of Ekiti State, has described the suspension of his principal by an unknown group as “a joke taken too far.”

-Oyebode gave the assertion while reacting to the purported suspension of Gov. Fayemi by a faction of the party in Ado-Ekiti on Friday.
+Oyebode gave the assertion while reacting to the purported suspension of Governor Fayemi by a faction of the party in Ado-Ekiti on Friday.

 Oyebode said the APC as a party is governed by laws, adding that members of the group could not hide under their recent suspension to announce a dubious suspension they lacked the locus to handle.